bburch01/dlist/README.md

 ## About

 dlist was created to be submitted to ActiveState as the coding exercise portion of the interview process for a position as a software engineer.

 ## Installation

 dlist is written in Go.
-To run it (on macOS or Linux) you will need:
+To run it (on macOS or Linux) you will need to:

     1. Install Go 1.12 or later on your system.

-    2. Unzip the project zip file into a <working dir> on your system.
+    2. Un-tar the submitted dlist tarball (dlist.tar.gz) into a <working dir> on your system ('tar xfvz dlist.tar.gz').

+    3. Change directory to <working dir>/dlist

     3. Edit <working dir>/dlist/.env and update the path to the dlist/data directory.